 It is an unwritten rule that companies have to be open and sincere in their engagement strategies.
 Hiding information that is remotely important can adversely affect your reputation when the truth comes out, as it always does.
 A proactive reputation management strategy should be based on providing honest and upfront information to customers to avoid potential criticism and conflicts.
 There are many benefits of being transparent.
 It fosters better relationships, increases engagement, and provides quick solutions to problems with customers.
-A case in point is McDonald’s, who had to force their eggs suppliers to improve living conditions of hens after ignoring public criticism for years.
+A case in point is McDonald’s, which had to force its eggs suppliers to improve the living conditions of hens after ignoring public criticism for years.

 However, transparency should be approached with caution.
 It opens the door to criticism and negative feedback.
 The best approach would be to monitor this new communication mode closely and respond to feedback publicly and promptly.
 In as much as it is risky to be transparent, lack of transparency is riskier.

 Keeping tabs on Yelp and other online review sites

 Negative content on review sites such as Yelp, Pissed Consumer, and Rip-off Report can adversely affect your sales.
 According to a study by Merchant Warehouse on the impact of Yelp reviews on company performance, 90% of Yelp users claim that positive reviews influence their purchasing decisions.
 Another study by Nielsen showed that 80% of the Yelp community cannot buy a product or service without checking the company’s reviews on the site.
 Hate sites are also known for ranking falsehoods or insults about your brand on search engine results.
 Potential consumers will always back off from your company when the top search results in Google include terms such as “Rip off” or “Scam.”